translaster/zabbix-book/readme.md

 Contributors should be aware that:

-- By contributing, you agree to transfer the rights of your contributions to the **Penmasters Foundation**.
+- By contributing to this work, you irrevocably assign and transfer all rights, title, and interest in your contributions to **The Monitoring Penmasters Foundation**, including any associated intellectual property rights, to the fullest extent permitted by law.
-- The foundation reserves the right to use the material for commercial purposes, including the publication of a physical book.
+- **The Monitoring Penmasters Foundation** reserves the right to use, reproduce, modify, distribute, and commercially exploit any contributed material in any form, including but not limited to the publication of physical and digital books.
-- Before contributing, all contributors must sign a agreement to ensure proper handling of the content and rights.
+- All contributors must sign a **Deed of Transfer of Intellectual Property Rights** before making any contributions, ensuring the proper transfer of rights and handling of the content by **The Monitoring Penmasters Foundation**.
+Any contributions without a signed **Deed of Transfer of Intellectual Property Rights** cannot be accepted.
-- Profits will be used by the foundation to cover working expenses and to sponsor other to be defined opensource projects.
+- All profits generated will be used by The Monitoring Penmasters Foundation to cover operational expenses and to sponsor other open-source projects, as determined by the foundation.

-Your contributions are invaluable and will help make *The Zabbix Book* an even greater resource for the community!
+Your contributions are invaluable and will help make *The Zabbix Book* an even greater resource for the entire community!

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]